 Travel advice and travel tips for a western traveller to Russia

-Let’s start from packing for the trip.
+Let’s start from packing for the travel tips to Russia.
 It takes some discipline, and you must be aware that airlines can charge one percent of a first-class fare for every kilogram over the limit, which will be about $20-50 per kilogram (1 kg = approximately 2.2 lbs).
 If you travel by local Russian airlines, the limit for the checked baggage is 20 kg (approximately 44 lbs), and they will not allow a single pound over the limit unpaid.

 If you are going to bring back some souvenirs/books, try to ensure your bag doesn’t weigh more than 15 kg (33 lbs), so you have a few kilos spare for all those shopping you will do.